gestimation/cifmodeling/README.md

 <img src="man/figures/README-example0-1-1.png" width="100%" />

-This is an example code snippet applying `cifplot()` to visualize Aalen–Johansen cumulative incidence functions (CIF).
+This is an example code snippet applying `cifplot()` to visualize Aalen–Johansen cumulative incidence functions (CIFs).
 In competing risks data, censoring is often coded as 0, events of interest as 1, and competing risks as 2.
 The variable `epsilon` in `diabetes.complications` data frame represents the occurrence of competing risks according to this coding scheme.
-By specifying `printEachEvent=TRUE`, the CIF curve for diabetic retinopathy (`epsilon=1`) is output on the left, and the CIF curve for macrovascular complications (`epsilon=2`) is output on the right.
+By setting `printEachEvent=TRUE`, the CIF curve for diabetic retinopathy (`epsilon=1`) is output on the left and macrovascular complications (`epsilon=2`) on the right.

 ## Overview